 Salary and Perks:

 This job brings to you a generous salary and other benefits as well.
-The first perk being that the job itself is a work of dignity and a lot of people would die to reach here.
-So, let us look at some of the others:
+The first perk being that the job itself is a work of dignity and a lot of people dream to reach here.
+So, let us look at some of the benefits:

 According to the 7th pay commission, the system of pay grades for civil services has been removed and the consolidation pay level has been introduced.
 Hence, the IPS pay scale is decided only on the basic pay along with TA, DA, and HRA.

 - Rent-free accommodation or stay with minimal rates with the security guard and also domestic help.

 - Official vehicle facility, free electricity and also phone calls, etc.

 - Moreover, the option for taking leave to study abroad

 - High level of job security, power, and also respect in society

 - Further, lifetime pension and retirement benefits, medical attendance

 - Also, provision of an official vehicle, etc.